-We have audited the financial statements of Cigna Europe Insurance Co.
-S.A.-N.V. - Singapore Branch (the "Branch"), which comprise the statement of financial position arising out of operations in Singapore of the Branch as at 31 December 2021, and the statements of profit or loss and other comprehensive income arising out of operations in Singapore, changes in head office account and cash flows of the Branch for the financial year ended 31 December 2021, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of the Singapore Operations of Cigna Europe Insurance Co.
+S.A.-N.V. (the "Branch"), pursuant to section 373 of the Companies Act 1967 (the "Act").
+These financial statements comprise the statement of financial position as at 31 December 2022, and the statement of profit or loss and other comprehensive income, statement of changes in head office account and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.